Whittier Itinerary that Doesn’t Include Cruise | Alaska

 A tiny city lies at the head of Passage Canal.
 It’s so small that its population hardly exceeds 200 people.
 Almost all of the locals live in a single building, the Begich Towers.
 There are no supermarkets or malls, no top-notch hotels or resorts.
 Even a hospital is nowhere to be found.
 And this is Whittier or, as the locals call it, the “town under one roof“.

-Yet this doesn’t prevent neither the locals nor random visitors from enjoying the place.
-On the contrary, enormous mountains on one side and temperamental waters on the other create perfect conditions for outdoor activities to pack your ideal Whittier itinerary that goes beyond any cruise tours.
+This, however, doesn’t prevent locals or visitors from enjoying the place.
+On the contrary, enormous mountains on one side and temperamental sea on the other create perfect conditions for outdoor activities to pack in your Whittier itinerary that doesn’t require any cruise tours.

 Whittier Itinerary, Alaska - Roads and Destinations